 Like the old saying goes, in order to catch fish, you have to go where the fish are.
 When it comes to saltwater game fish such as salmon, halibut, or tuna, this typically means motoring out to the blue water, many miles from the nearest port.

-with twin 250 HP ETEC Gen 2 Evinrude’s for the long runs to the tuna grounds my boat was be making each summer.
+That’s why an offshore fishing boat’s power and range are so critical to angling success.
+The Seahawk O/S can be ordered with a single or twin outboard or even an inboard diesel.
+On my 27ft O/S I went with twin 225HP Mercury 4 Strokes for the long runs to the tuna grounds my boat will be making each summer.
 These engine packages allow the Seahawk O/S to be able to get out to the fishing grounds in a hurry, or move to a more productive spot quickly.

-More important than anything else is the seaworthiness of your salmon fishing boat.
+More important than anything else is the seaworthiness of your fishing boat.
 In order to have a safe and enjoyable fishing trip, it’s imperative that your vessel be able to stand up to the unpredictable and unforgiving marine environment.
 The length of a boat alone by no means determines whether it is seaworthy.
 Whether your craft is 15 or 40 feet long, it needs to have a hull specially designed for handling big ocean swells, wind waves or a nasty combination of the two.

 North River Seahawk O/S boats feature “deep-V” hulls that allow them to cut through rough seas effectively.
 Electric trim tabs make trimming this boat in choppy seas extremely easy.
 When it comes to hull design, another key factor is the beam of the boat.
 Generally, the wider the beam, the less side-to-side rocking action you’ll experience.
 Our North River boats run admirably, even in sloppy seas, and they have proven to be incredibly stable platforms for fishing in the ocean environment.

 A big-water boat’s “freeboard”, how high the sides of the vessel are above the waterline is another important factor.
 Boats that don’t have enough freeboard just don’t cut it with us.
-One good swell can fill it up like a bathtub, creating a potentially life threatening situation.
+One good swell can fill it up like a bathtub, creating a potentially life-threatening situation.
 Having sufficient freeboard, like what’s built in to each and every Seahawk O/S will allow for a drier, safer ride and much more comfort while spending many hours fishing.

+North River boats didn’t stop with just building plenty of freeboard and closed transom design for a dry ride.
+They built safety.
+A large automatic bilge pump is standard (two in my boat) and they have also designed in a large self-bailing deck so the Seahawk O/S can shed water quickly.
 A note of caution regardless of the brand of boat you select, before you even think of heading miles offshore to distant salmon, halibut or tuna grounds.
 Make sure your vessel is equipped with all the essential Coast Guard-approved safety equipment (PFDs, EPIRBS, flare kits, survival suits, etc.).
 Perhaps the most essential item on any boat is a VHF radio.
-Our VHF radio antennas are mounted on the included welded aluminum, installed radar tower for long-range reception.
+Our Lowrance VHF radio and Digital antennas are mounted on the included welded aluminum, installed radar tower for long-range reception.
 Should an emergency situation occur while you’re fishing offshore, being able to quickly communicate with outside agencies or other boats can be crucial.

-Fishability: Power, range and seaworthiness are key elements for any salmon fishing boat, but these are generally important factors for non-fishing craft as well.
+Fishability: Power, range and seaworthiness are key elements for any fishing boat, but these are generally important factors for non-fishing craft as well.
 What really separates an average boat from a superior angling vessel like a North River is “fishability.”
 This term actually refers to a number of qualities and features that make a boat specialized and well suited for fishing assignments.
 All of the following qualities contribute greatly to the North River Seahawk O/S fishability.

 Seahawk O/S design provides easy mounting of downriggers & rod holders

-A good fishing vessel like the Seahawk O/S provides enough helm space to easily mount our state of the art Lowrance electronics such as a HDS Gen 3 Touch Screen-12 sonar’s/GPS/chart plotter/ Broadband 4G Radar, twin Link-8 VHF/AIS radios, Simrad AP-28 Auto pilot, Simrad NAIS 400 and other important marine electronics.
+The Seahawk O/S provides plenty of dash space to mount electronics.
+A great fishing vessel like the Seahawk O/S provides enough helm space to easily mount our state of the art Lowrance Electronics such as two HDS Live-12 sonar’s/GPS/chart plotter/ HALO 24 Radar, twin Link-8 VHF/AIS radio, Simrad AP-44 Auto pilot, Simrad NAIS 400 and other important marine electronics.
 The installation location on the Seahawk O/S allows for easy access and unobstructed viewing by the skipper from the helm station or the stern fishing area through the large windows on the cabin.

 The large cabin on the Seahawk O/S provides great protection from the elements